phirebase/phirebase/README.md

 I'm a **freelance graphic and web designer** with a focus on creating exceptional web solutions that combine functionality and design.
 My expertise lies in:

-- 🖌️ Designing **modern, responsive websites** for WordPress and PrestaShop
+- 🖌️ Designing **modern, responsive websites** for WordPress and WooCommerce
 - 🔧 Developing custom themes, plugins, templates, and modules
 - 🚀 Crafting user-friendly and visually stunning digital experiences